LetusDevops/LearnGo/day-8-testing-in-go/README.md

 }
 ```

+## Exercises
+- Write unit tests for a simple Go function using the `testing` package.
+- Use table-driven tests to test multiple cases in a single test function.
+- Explore and use a mocking library to mock dependencies in your tests.

 ## Next Steps
 - Implement tests for your existing Go code.
 - Explore advanced testing techniques such as benchmarking and integration testing.